On Scalable Monoids

-Some physical quantities, such as a distance or a mass, can only have positive or non-negative measures.
-Applications involving such quantities require generalized quantity spaces.
-Specifically, the field acting on the monoid of quantities has to be replaced by a more general structure, as done in \cite{key-4}.
-There, the concept of a scaloid over a field is replaced by the concept of a scaloid over a so-called \emph{scalar system.} A scalar system can be conveniently defined as a subset of a field, inheriting addition and multiplication in the field, such that it is closed under addition and its non-zero elements constitute a group under multiplication.
-The real numbers, the non-negative real numbers, and the positive real number are obvious and important examples of scalar systems.
+In theoretical discussions about measurement, the measure of a physical quantity is usually considered to be a real number, so it is natural to let the field associated with a quantity space be the real numbers $\mathbb{R}$.
+However, some physical quantities, such as a distance or a mass, can only have positive or non-negative measures.
+This suggests that the field acting on the monoid of quantities should be replaced by a more general structure.
+In \cite{key-4}, the concept of a scaloid over a field is replaced by the concept of a scaloid over a so-called \emph{scalar system.} A scalar system can be conveniently defined as a subset of a field, inheriting addition and multiplication in the field, such that it is closed under addition and its non-zero elements constitute a group under multiplication.
+The real numbers, the non-negative real numbers, and the positive real numbers are obvious examples of scalar systems.

-It is easy to verify that all propositions about quantity spaces in this section hold also for generalized quantity spaces over scalar systems, although null quantities require a semifield, and negative quantities require a field. \begin{rem*} It is of course also possible to generalize quantity spaces over fields to free commutative scaloids over rings -- or, perhaps, free ``scalabel'' monoids. \end{rem*}